hadpro24/react-native-android-jaalee/README.md

-# The Source code Of Estimote SDK #
+# The Source code Of Estimote android SDK #

 ## Overview ##